vicious-widgets/vicious/README.md

   * FreeBSD: see Linux, but wear level is not supported right now and always set to `0`

+**vicious.widgets.cpu**

+Provides CPU usage for all available CPUs/cores.
+Supported platforms: Linux, FreeBSD.

+- Arguments:
+  * None
+- Returns:
+  * returns 1st value as usage of all CPUs/cores, 2nd as usage of first CPU/core, 3rd as usage of second CPU/core etc.

 **vicious.widgets.date**

 Provides access to os.date, with optional time formatting provided as the